-Washington Spirit investors up pressure on Steve Baldwin to sell to Y. Michele Kang
+Washington Spirit investors increase pressure on Steve Baldwin to sell to Y. Michele Kang

 Baldwin and Kang have feuded for months over control of the team, which last month won its first NWSL championship.
 Amid myriad off-field issues, including allegations that former coach Richie Burke verbally and emotionally abused players, Baldwin backed out of an apparent deal that would’ve made Kang the majority partner.

 Kang had confronted Baldwin over his treatment of women at the club, including a top executive and close ally who often used degrading nicknames for female employees and players.
-Baldwin, in turn, accused Kang of meddling in the team’s “day-to-day affairs” and “compromising” the team’s messaging.
+Baldwin, in turn, accused Kang of meddling in the team’s “day-to-day affairs” and “compromising” its messaging.

-Several people close to the situation said that, despite the players publicly backing Kang to run the team, Baldwin does not want to sell to her under any circumstances.
+Several people close to the situation said that, despite the players backing Kang to run the team, Baldwin does not want to sell to her under any circumstances.

-A legal battle over the future of the Spirit could also have ramifications for the NWSL, which is entering its 10th season.
+A legal battle over the future of the Spirit could have ramifications for the NWSL.
 The league, which has been battered by allegations that it failed to adequately address abuse by multiple coaches this year, would need to approve any sale of the club.
 An NWSL spokesman did not respond to inquiries from The Post.

 Boehly’s interest was first reported by The Post in October.
-Subsequently, The Athletic reported Kang increased her offer to $35 million from $21 million.
+Subsequently, the Athletic reported Kang increased her offer from $21 million to $35 million.

 Boehly, a co-owner of the Los Angeles Dodgers, Lakers and Sparks, partnered in his bid with, among others, executive and philanthropist Jennifer Tepper Mackesy.
 Mackesy and her husband, Scott, met with players Dec.
 17 but, according to people familiar with the talks, didn’t make a favorable impression.